euranova/Augment_to_Interpret/README.md

 # Augment to Interpret

-This repository contains the official implementation to reproduce the results of the paper *Augment to Interpret: Unsupervised and Inherently Interpretable Graph Embeddings*.
+This repository contains the official implementation to reproduce the results of the paper *Augment to Interpret: Unsupervised and Inherently Interpretable Graph Embeddings*, by G. Scafarto, M. Ciortan, S. Tihon and Q. Ferré.

 ## How to install
 This repository uses Docker to run.
 Install [Docker](https://www.docker.com/) if necessary.